elastic/search-ui/ADVANCED.md

 Request state can be set by:

-- Using actions, set `setSearchTerm`
+- Using actions, like `setSearchTerm`
 - The `initialState` option.
 - The URL query string, if `trackUrlState` is enabled.